zsnsn/hello-world/README.md

 # hello-world
 first
-it's my first time to know this,and also ,t'll try to manage it.
+it's my first time to know this,and also ,i'll try to manage it.